-Trading book portfolio of the Group, consist of equities with total market value in amount of EUR 21.42 million as of December 31, 2022.
+Trading book portfolio of the Group, consist of equities with total market value in amount of EUR 8.34 million as of December 31, 2023.
+Recently acquired new entity, caused impact on market risk, due to its trading book portfolio structure, namely interest rate swaps (IRS).